VimDrones/Vimdrones-Docs/docs/setup.md

 * Some of the Power Strips
 * A set of foldable desk and chair (would be very good)

-Download <a href="/static/vimdrones-drone-light-system.pdf" target="_blank" >Vimdornes Drone Light Show System.pdf</a>
+Download <a href="/static/vimdrones-drone-light-system.pdf" target="_blank" >Vimdrones Drone Light Show System.pdf</a>

 </br>